-On March 21, 2017 the Corporation completed the acquisition of one self storage location for \$7,400,000.
+On February 1, 2018 the Corporation completed the acquisition of the remaining 50% of the Joint Venture for a stated purchase price of \$17,175,000 plus adjustments for working capital and debt in place, which resulted in a total consideration of \$18,263,269.
 The acquisition was an arm's length transaction.
-The purchase price was paid for by cash on hand.
+The purchase price was paid for by cash on hand and debt assumed.